-GATE is known to the test of basics of Engineering in a smart manner.
+GATE is known to test the basics of Engineering in a smart manner.
 Graduate Aptitude Test in Engineering (GATE) is jointly conducted by seven Indian Institutes of Technology (IITs), IIT Bombay, IIT Guwahati, IIT Madras, IIT Kharagpur , IIT Kanpur, IIT Roorkee, IIT Delhi and Indian Institute of Science (IISc), Bangalore .
 Each year, GATE is organized by any of these 8 institutes i.e. IISc and 7 IITs.
 The overall responsibility and co- ordination of conducting GATE is done by that institute which is designated as Organizing Institute (OI) of that particular year.
-This exam is conducted on the behalf of National Coordination Board- GATE, Department of Higher Education, Government of India, and Ministry of Human Resources Development (MHRD).
+This exam is conducted on the behalf of National Coordination Board-GATE, Department of Higher Education, Government of India, and Ministry of Human Resources Development (MHRD).

 Basically, GATE is an examination which tests the complete understanding of engineering and science subjects.
 The GATE score is used for getting admissions in various post graduate programs such as Master of Engineering, Master of Technology, and Doctor of Philosophy in national institutes and in some international institutes such as Nanyang Technological University, Singapore, and Technical Universities of Germany.